 Do not use this medication while you have eye contact lenses in.
 Remove any contact lenses before applying the eye drops.
 Wash your hands before and after applying the eye drops.
 The average recommendation is…

-Bacterial infection: days 1 -2: apply one to two eye drops every 2-4 hours.
+Bacterial infection: days 1 -2: Apply one to two eye drops every 2-4 hours.
 Days 3-7: apply one to two drops four times a day.

-Apply the eye drops
+How to use the eye drops

 You should not use this product if you are allergic to ofloxacin or other fluoroquinolones (ciprofloxacin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, and others).